Date enacted or revised:

 There are circumstances when University records are involved in litigation, or can be reasonably anticipated to relate to foreseeable actions, and these records must be preserved until the resolution of the litigation.
 A litigation hold requires the retention of relevant paper or electronic records for an indefinite period of time due to pending litigation.
 Any and all records that might provide insight into the litigation must be maintained until the completion of the issue.

 Severe and potentially costly penalties under Federal law for not retaining such documents exist, and accordingly, special care should be taken to preserve records that may be involved in State or Federal investigations or litigation.

-The Vice President of Business Affairs and University Services is designated as the Litigation Hold Officer (LHO) who shall be responsible for coordinating with McNeese departments that become involved in Federal or State investigations or litigation.
-As Litigation Hold Officer, the Vice President of Business Affairs and University Services will also coordinate these matters with the University of Louisiana System staff.
+The Vice President for Business Affairs and University Services is designated as the Litigation Hold Officer (LHO) who shall be responsible for coordinating with McNeese departments that become involved in Federal or State investigations or litigation.
+As Litigation Hold Officer, the Vice President for Business Affairs and University Services will also coordinate these matters with the University of Louisiana System staff.

 Litigation Notification Process

 Any University personnel who become aware of litigation, threat of litigation, other legal action or investigation by any administrative, civil, or criminal authority shall immediately notify the Litigation Hold Officer.
 University personnel who receive official notice of pending or potential claims or action against the University must submit such notice to the Litigation Hold Officer within two business days of receipt.
 The Litigation Hold Officer shall notify the General Counsel for the UL System within three business days of the LHO's receipt of notice from University personnel.